 When an e-Way bill is generated, a unique e-Way Bill Number (EBN) is allocated for each consignment and is available to the supplier, recipient, and the transporter.
 The validity of this EBN depends on the distance of transportation of goods.

 Table of Contents:

-E-Way Bill is the short form of Electronic Way Bill.
+E-Way Bill is the short form of Electronic Way Bill which is totally different from the GST Audit.
 It is a unique document/bill, which is electronically generated for the specific consignment/movement of goods from one place to another -- either interstate or intrastate, with a value of more than INR 50,000 -- required under the current GST regime.

 As per the update on 23rd Mar 2018, generation of the E-Way Bill has been made compulsory from 1st April 2018.
 Inter-state implementation of e-way bill is notified to be implemented from 1st April 2018.

 The E-Way Bill replaces the Way Bill, which was a physical document, and existed during the VAT regime for the movement of goods.

 If a registered person is transporting goods as consignor or as recipients of goods i.e. consignee through own conveyance, hired conveyance, railways, by air or vessel, then the said person must generate E-way bill in FORM GST EWB-01 electronically after furnishing detail in Part B of FORM GST EWB-01.

 Where goods are transported by railways or by air or by vessel, consignor or the recipient of the supply as consignee shall furnish information in Part A of FORM GST EWB-01.